slamora/brackets-wiki/Creating-Themes.md

 Brackets has a workflow that will help you iteratively create your theme.
 If you set up your theme files as suggested in the "Creating the Extension" section above, your new theme should be available for use right away.

 * Start up Brackets
-* Select your theme in the theme settings (`View > Themes...`)
+* Select your theme in the theme settings (`View > Themes...`) and choose Done
-* Drag your theme.less file into Brackets
+* Drag your theme.less file onto Brackets to open it

 Now, when you save changes to your theme.less file, your changed theme is automatically applied to Brackets.

 ## Theme Styles

-The base theme is the "Brackets Light" theme and all of the styles that you add will be added to the page after the base theme.
+The base theme is the "Brackets Light" theme and all the styles you add will be added to the page after the base theme.

 For an up-to-date example of a complete theme, take a look [at the Brackets Dark theme](https://github.com/adobe/brackets/blob/master/src/extensions/default/DarkTheme/main.less).